 Don’t be fooled by the city’s small size — there’s always a lot going on in Santa Barbara, and it’s usually outdoors.
 Folks here love anything that will help them break a sweat.
 They enjoy festivals and take advantage of the surrounding natural beauty as much as possible.
 Here are our top 10 things you must do in Santa Barbara:

-- Screen films at the Santa Barbara Film Festival.
-This is another can’t-miss annual event held in Santa Barbara where you’ll get a first look at hundreds of films from all over the world.
-Held in January, this festival lasts a whopping 11 days and features awards, a red carpet, and interesting Q&A’s with actors, directors, and filmmakers.
+This is another can’t-miss annual Santa Barbara event where you’ll get a first look at hundreds of films from all over the world.
+Held early in the year, this festival lasts a whopping 11 days and features awards, a red carpet, and interesting Q&A’s with actors, directors, and filmmakers.

 10. SANTA BARBARA INTRODUCED AVOCADOS TO CALIFORNIA — AND CELEBRATES THEM EVERY YEAR